MicrosoftDocs/Devices-docs/surface-hub/manage-settings-with-mdm-for-surface-hub.md

 > If you’re using Intune and the server address is not detected, enter **manage.microsoft.com**.

 > [!NOTE]
-> The account used for authentication will be the MDM provider enrollment account.
+>  MDM enrollment uses the account details provided for authentication.
+The account must have permissions to enroll a device as well as a license assigned for Intune (or be compliant with the licensing provisions of a third-party MDM provider).

 ### Auto Enrollment — Azure AD affiliated